aaspnas/Compare-Objects/README.md

 Objects can differ in several ways:
 - Value can be different, one value can even be null...
-- Type can be different, and type may not allways self evident
+- Type of the value can be different
-- Lists of objects can differ in several ways, containign different number of elements, being null, elements being of different type, elements having different value, elements being in different order
+- Lists of objects can differ in several ways, containign different number of elements, being null, elements being of different type, elements having different value, elements being in different order.
 - Hash content can differ by one being null, different type, different number of keys, different values.
-- Properites, ScriptProperties, NoteProperties or PropertySets can differ in an object
+- Properites, ScriptProperties, NoteProperties or PropertySets can differ in an object, and contain lists, hashes or other objects
 - Method names of an object can differ (not considered)
 - Method signatures of an object can differ (not considered)

-Objects can also contain other objects.
+Objects typically contain other objects in their properties.
+Objects also contain methods.
 Some methods can create new objects, but as we generally dont know what the side effects of calling methods on an object will be, we can't go calling all methods systematically or?
-Feel free to try to change my mind, but currently the script ignores any methods.
+Feel free to try to change my mind, but currently the script ignores any methods when doing the comparision.
+Properties are recursively traversed.

 Properties can hold recursive objects that may cause an infinite loops, so we exclude those.
 It is difficult to know when an object contains a property pointing